Energy policy of the Soviet Union: USSR Policy Guiding Russia

 Both the USSR and Russia (under Vladimir Putin), have cancelled exports of energy supplies to buyers who have gone against national objectives.
 In recent years, Putin has put forward diction on the dependability of Russian natural gas.
 Nevertheless, Russia's power in the international arena correlates to the demand for the resources that it delivers.

 Much of the Russian economy went through uncertainty following the end of the Soviet Union.
 This was not true for the Natural Gas Industry.
 The Ministry of the Gas Industry was converted into the company Gazprom in 1989 and Viktor Chernomyrdin, the former Minister, became CEO.
 This political decision was not accepted easily.
 The Natural Gas Ministry officials fought hard to get this movement approved whereas the Petroleum Ministry failed to stay intact post-1989.

 Russia has the largest production of natural gas in the world.
 Oil production by Russia has increased dramatically, especially over the early-2000s.
 This has led to a continued dependency on Russia for energy resources, by previous satellite countries.
-About 80% of the natural gas that Russia exports to Western Europe goes through Ukraine territory.
-This has incentivized Russia to continue Influencing the political agenda of Ukraine and other former USSR countries.
+About 80% of the natural gas that Russia exports to Western Europe goes through Ukrainian territory.
+This has incentivized Russia to continue influencing the political agenda of Ukraine and other former republics of the USSR.